matt-dray/badgr/README.md

 ### 3. Custom logo

-What if you don’t want to use a logo from <https://simpleicons.org/>?
+What if you don’t want to use a logo from [Simple Icons](https://simpleicons.org/)?
 You can use your own.
 Here, for example, I’m using [a small gif](https://raw.githubusercontent.com/matt-dray/rostrum-blog/master/static/images/favicon.gif) of the logo from [my blog](https://www.rostrum.blog/).